KleoPetroff/react-github-portfolio/README.md

 * [ ] **_Current Project page_** - a page with a detailed information of my current work in progress project.
 * [ ] **_Issues Page_** - a social page with all open issues of all my projects listed, where people can give suggestions and propose solutions.

+## Deployment

+The continuous deployment is done with Netlify.

 ## Contributing

 Pull Requests and Suggestions are highly recommended.
 Use the [issues](https://github.com/KleoPetroff/react-github-portfolio/issues) section to submit a suggestion or report an issue or submit a [pull request](https://github.com/KleoPetroff/react-github-portfolio/pulls).